-The protein-protein interface redesign was carried out by RosettaDesign (Mandell et al., 2009; Wang et al., 2007) in two steps.
-First, Rosetta fast relax (Nivon et al., 2013) was performed on the PDB files of Nb bound RBD complex taken from the MD simulations.
+The protein-protein interface redesign was carried out by RosettaDesign (Mandell, Coutsias, & Kortemme, 2009; C. Wang, Bradley, & Baker, 2007) in two steps.
+First, Rosetta fast relax (Nivon et al., 2013) were performed on the PDB files of Nb bound RBD complex taken from the MD simulations.
 The chain ID of the complex was deleted before running the relax protocol.
 Then, a resfile which specifies the residues need to be redesigned was used to run the fixbb protocol (Huang et al., 2011) in the Rosetta.
-For each Nb-RBD complex, sequence alignment shows that the interface redesign may generate the same Nb sequences, and Nbs with different sequences among the top 5 redesigned structures were selected for further MD simulations and binding free energies calculation analysis using the same setup as mentioned above.
+For each Nb-RBD complex, sequence alignment shown that the interface redesign may generate the same Nb sequences, and Nbs with different sequences among the top 5 redesigned structures were selected for further MD simulations and binding free energies calculation analysis using the same setup as mentioned above.